 Technical editor and yarncrafting expert Kj Hay returns to share her expertise on starting your knitting project on the right foot.
 Click here for the first half of this series or click here to check out Kj’s earlier blog posts on crochet.

 Click on the images to see them as a slide-show; click the left and right arrows to navigate through the pictures.
 Click the X in the top-left corner to exit the slide-show.
 Please note that if you’re viewing this post in an RSS reader or an email, you will have to click the title to use the full functionality on our site.

-Videos, illustrations and written instructions for some foundation methods are available in the Lion Brand Learning Center.
+Videos, illustrations and written instructions for a few of the most commonly used cast on methods are available in the Lion Brand Learning Center.

 The last of these methods, long-tail cast on, is possibly the favorite method for beginners and experienced knitters alike.
 This method uses two strands of yarn; a long tail and the strand of working yarn connected to the ball.
 New stitches are made by drawing loops of the working yarn through loops from the long tail.
 In this way a foundation of loops and a row of stitches are formed at the same time.
 There are actual a number of different ways to work a long-tail cast on.
 The approaches differ in manner in which the strands, and needle(s) are manipulated and can produce slightly different results.
 The most common approach is demonstrated in this Lion Brand video: